tarikuamisganaw/sweeping-algorithms/pathmap-book/src/A.0002_smart_ptr_upgrade.md

 * Support for multiple "node regions" in which nodes may be referenced and created.
 (More on node regions in its own section)
 * Refcounts stored centrally so reading or modifying them doesn't thrash the cache.

+**NOTE(igorm)**: Storing refcounts separately from the node itself requires storing an additional pointer (or an index at minimum) for each child.
+My prediction is that any savings from storing it separately will be offset by increasing node or child size by including this pointer.
+Additionally, it might be difficult to store a freelist of refcounts.
+We can experiment on this, not sure how it goes.

 ### Nice to Have, but Ok if it's not possible

 * Clean separation between node format code and resource management code.